Azure-Samples/azure-load-testing-samples/azure-cli-samples/create-run-test-yaml/README.md

 description: Create and run load test with load test with load testing YAML config file from Azure CLI extension for Azure Load Testing
 ---

-# Create and run load test with load test with load testing YAML config file by using the Azure CLI extension for Azure Load Testing
+# Create and run a load test with YAML configuration by using the Azure CLI

 This project demonstrates how to use an Azure CLI sample script to create and run a load test with [load testing YAML config file](https://learn.microsoft.com/azure/load-testing/reference-test-config-yaml) on Azure Load Testing.